 The DNA changes are only found in the cell that caused the mutation.
 Being exposed to cancer-causing chemicals can trigger the mutation.

-Although there is no scientific explanation for this, it has been discovered that African-American men commonly develop prostate cancer as compared to Asian-American and Latino men.
+Although there is no scientific explanation for this, African-American men are at higher risk of developing prostate cancer as compared to Asian-American and Latino men.
 Moreover, African-American are more likely to die from prostate cancer than white men.
 In areas with higher concentrations of older African American men such as cities like Atlanta, Georgia, prostate cancer rates are higher than average.
+It appears that African American men respond better to immunotherapy than Caucasian men.

 Eating a lot of red meat and high diary-fat products increases the chances of developing prostate cancer, although the research in this area is not yet completely conclusive.